 From 6 months onward the baby try to communicate by action or gestures.
 Starts recognizing their name, turns and looks at new sounds.
-Til 12 months baby start making sounds like ma-ma-ma-ma or ba-ba-ba-ba and other similar long sounds.
+Till 12 months baby start making sounds like ma-ma-ma-ma or ba-ba-ba-ba and other similar long sounds.
 They start talking gibberish like sssbi, ebeedu to participate in conversation.
 He or she may start to combine his talking with gestures such as pointing to what he or she wants, shaking his or her head to mean ‘no’ or waving ‘bye bye’.
 In some cases babies start to say proper one words like mama, baba, papa etc. or try to repeat the words he/ she hears from you.

 12 to 18 months:

-At this age babies start to follow instructions and understand far more words than he/she can speak.
-At around this age the Baby starts to recognize common objects like bottles, cups and plates.
+At this age, babies start to follow instructions and understand far more words than he/she can speak.
+At around this age, the Baby starts to recognize common objects like bottles, cups and plates.
 Body parts like nose, tummy, ears and mouth etc. also their belongings like recognizing their toys .
-You will notice your child learning new words every day such as ‘mummy, daddy, ball, teddy, biscuit’, depending on which words he hears often .
-However the pronunciation may not be very clear at this stage.
+You will notice your child learning new words every day such as ‘mummy, daddy, ball, teddy, biscuit’, depending on which words he hears often.
+However, the pronunciation may not be very clear at this stage.
 As you introduce alphabets to them they try to pronounce them, though not in order but as they want to rhyme it, like abcd, nkipl , lmnop.

 18 months to 2 year: